 - If the hose is too long, it won’t be able to vent hot air efficiently.
 Contract the hose to the shortest length possible that still allows you to reach from the unit to the window.

-- The portable air conditioner’s temperature could be set too high, in which case you need to reduce the temperature setting.
+- The portable bedroom air conditioner’s temperature could be set too high, in which case you need to reduce the temperature setting.

 - A dirty dust filter could be affecting your PAC’s function.